Skip to navigation Skip to content

 • EBT cards and PINs must be securely stored overnight in a locked drawer, locked cupboard or safe

-• If a PIN has been revealed before being issued, the PIN and associated EBT card must be destroyed by shredding and recording on the EBT daily issue register
+• If a PIN is revealed before being issued, the PIN and associated EBT card must be destroyed by shredding and recording on the EBT daily issue register

 Monitoring EBT cards

-When a Service Officer issues an EBT card and PIN to a customer, the EBT card details must be recorded in the EBT daily issue register.
+When a Service Officer issues an EBT card and PIN to a customer, record the EBT card details in the EBT daily issue register.

 EBT reports are printed daily in service centres.